-Pursuant to the State Density Bonus Law, the City must grant up to three (3) incentives for a project that includes 15 percent of the units (base density per SB 35 Guidelines Section 402(c) dated November 29, 2018) for Very Low Income Households.
-The State Density Bonus Law further stipulates that in no case may a city apply any development standard that will have the effect of physically precluding the construction of a development, and allows applicants to submit to a city a proposal for the waiver or reduction of development standards that will have the effect of physically precluding the construction of a development.
+Pursuant to the State Density Bonus Law, the City must grant up to three (3) incentives for a project that includes 20 percent of the units (base density per SB 35 Guidelines Section 402(c) dated November 29, 2018) for Low Income Households.
+The State Density Bonus Law further stipulates that in no case may a city apply any development standard that will have the effect of physically precluding the construction of a development, and allows applicants to submit to a city a proposal for the waiver or reduction of a development.
 The City implements the State Density Bonus Law through the Density Bonus Ordinance, which allows up to three (3) on- or off-menu incentives and waivers of development standards.

-The applicant proposes a project totaling 64 dwelling units, 15 of which will be restricted to Very Low Income Households and 48 of which will be restricted to Low Income Households for a period of 55 years, and one (1) of which will be a market-rate manager's unit.
-As a result of setting aside 54 percent of the 26 by-right density units for Very Low Income Households, the applicant qualifies for three (3) incentives.
-The applicant seeks the following three (3) Off-Menu Incentives as set forth in the Density Bonus Ordinance:
+The applicant proposes a project totaling 87 dwelling units, 87 of which will be restricted to Low Income Households (36 of which will be low income per the California Department of Housing and Community Development and 51 of which will be low income per the United States Department of Housing and Urban Development) for a period of 55 years.
+As a result of setting aside 100 percent of the 32 by-right density units for Low Income Households, the applicant qualifies for three (3) incentives.
+The applicant seeks the following three (3) On- and Off-Menu Incentives as set forth in the Density Bonus Ordinance: